Close Menu

 While it is true that organ damage, as well as infections from lupus, can cause death.
 The treatment of lupus with new medications means that most people with the disease will live a normal life span.

-LUPUS SUPPORT GROUPS
+SUPPORT GROUPS FOR LUPUS

 Many of our clients with lupus feel isolated.
 They would like to have more information about support groups.
 And, they would like current research on lupus treatment.
 If you are one of those people, we have some options for you below.
 You may like the idea of a local support group, but have trouble finding one.